tejas-pagare/Rock_Hyrax_Load_Balance_Algo/README.md

 ## Troubleshooting

 - AWS credentials: run `aws sts get-caller-identity` to verify your setup.
-- Region mismatches: ensure your S3 bucket and DynamoDB table are in the configured AWS region.
+- Region mismatches: ensure your DynamoDB table is in the configured AWS region.
 - Permissions: for production, replace the broad IAM policies with least-privilege, resource-scoped policies.

 ---